John Watts (jockey): Major successes

 Marsh's patrons included the King Edward VII and the Duke of Hamilton, providing Watts with a string of top class rides.
 His major winners for the Duke included Ossian (St Leger) and Miss Jummy (1000 Guineas, Oaks), while the Prince provided him with probably his best horse, the Derby winner Persimmon.
 Watts was less fortunate with the Prince's second Derby winner, Diamond Jubilee, who loathed the jockey and tried to attack him before the Coventry Stakes at Royal Ascot.
 Watts subsequently gave up the ride on the temperamental colt.

 Watts was also successful when riding for other owners and trainers including Mathew Dawson and John Porter for whom he rode the Derby winners Ladas and Sainfoin respectively.

 Retirement and death

-By 1895 Watts was having serious weight problems and the constant “wasting” was affecting his health.
+By 1895 Watts was having serious weight problems and the constant "wasting" was affecting his health.
 He resolved to retire at the end of 1895, but was persuaded to reconsider by Marsh.
 Watts finally retired in 1900 and set himself up as a trainer at Newmarket, where his patrons included the King.
-He health was never good, however and he died after falling ill at a race meeting at Sandown in July 1902.
+He health was never good, however and he died on 29 July 1902 after falling ill at a race meeting at Sandown.
 He was forty-one years old.
 His funeral on 2 August was attended by "almost the entire town" of Newmarket.